Flinders University

-Flinders University, established as The Flinders University of South Australia is a public research university based in Adelaide, South Australia, with a footprint extending across a number of locations in South Australia and the Northern Territory.
+Flinders University, established as the Flinders University of South Australia, is an Australian public research university based in Adelaide, South Australia.
+Founded in 1966, it was named in honour of the British navigator Matthew Flinders, who had explored and surveyed the Australian coastline in the early 19th century.
+Flinders University became the oldest extant South Australian university, superseding the University of Adelaide, when the latter merged with the University of South Australia to create Adelaide University in early 2026.

+The institution has a footprint extending across a number of locations in South Australia and the Northern Territory.
 The main campus is in Bedford Park, about 12 km south of the Adelaide city centre.
-Other campuses include Tonsley, Adelaide central business district, Renmark, Alice Springs, and Darwin.
+Other campuses include Tonsley, Adelaide central business district, Renmark, Alice Springs and Darwin.
+There were 25,921 students enrolled in 2023.

-Founded in 1966, it was named in honour of British navigator Matthew Flinders, who explored and surveyed the Australian and South Australian coastline in the early 19th century.
-In 2022, there were 25,247 students enrolled at the university.

 History

 Origins and construction

 By the late 1950s, the University of Adelaide's North Terrace campus was approaching capacity.
-In 1960, Premier Thomas Playford announced that 150 ha of state government-owned land in Burbank (now Bedford Park) would be allocated to the University of Adelaide for the establishment of a second campus.
+In 1960, the Premier of South Australia, Thomas Playford, announced that 150 ha of state government-owned land in Burbank (now Bedford Park) would be allocated to the University of Adelaide for the establishment of a second campus.

 Planning began in 1961.
-The principal-designate of the new campus, economist and professor Peter Karmel, was adamant that the new campus should operate independently from the North Terrace campus.
+The principal-designate of the new campus, the economist and professor Peter Karmel, was adamant that the new campus should operate independently from the North Terrace campus.
 He hoped that the Bedford Park campus would be free to innovate and not be bound by tradition.

 Capital works began in 1962 with a grant of £3.8 million from the Australian Universities Commission.
 Architect Geoff Harrison, in conjunction with architectural firm Hassell, McConnell and Partners, designed a new university that, with future expansions, could eventually accommodate up to 6000 students.

 Independence and opening

 In 1965, the Australian Labor Party won the state election and Frank Walsh became premier.
-The ALP wished to break up the University of Adelaide's hegemony over tertiary education in the state, and announced that they intended the Bedford Park campus to be an independent institution.
+The ALP wished to break up the University of Adelaide's hegemony over tertiary education in the state and announced that they intended the Bedford Park campus to be an independent institution.